Automation Examples

 The download files

 The examples in this document create containers for version 2020.2.4.
-The files for this example, after you've unzipped the original download file, are below.
+The files for this example, after you've unzipped the original download file are shown in the following table.

 This file...
 Installs...